layer-3/clearsync/contracts/solidity-style-guide.md

 mapping(uint256 => mapping(address => uint256)) public balances;
 ```

+##### D. Prefer contract type for function arguments

+When passing a contract as an argument, use the contract type instead of `address`, as the former provides type safety, allows direct interaction with the contract, and makes the code more readable and maintainable.

 #### 4. Structure of a Contract

 ##### A. Prefer composition over inheritance